-During September and October 2020, we are offering day visits for FREE* to young people from Sandwell schools and academies.
+Between February and Easter 2021, we are offering day visits for FREE* to young people from Sandwell schools and academies.

-After October, day visits start from £11pp based on a minimum group size.
+After Easter, day visits start from £11pp based on a minimum group size.

 There is no charge for Looked After Children.

 * this is for visits to our centres.
 We would need to apply a charge to cover costs for programmes that include music and dance, and also for programmes delivered outside of our centres.
 The offer is subject to available dates and appropriate staff ratios.
 We're trying to support all schools equally and fairly, so please bear with us as we try to reach as many young people from as many Sandwell schools as possible!

 A: Absolutely.
 We would need to charge a bit more to visit you, but yes.
 If it's possible to visit our centres though, we believe that it enhances the experience.

 It's also subject to date and staff availability.

 A: A "normal" (off-the-shelf) day for pupils is: